qianming-bioinfo/NuRepress/README.md

 1. The NuRepress manuscript or software paper, once available.
 2. The underlying external tools used in your workflow, especially DANPOS, SICER/SICER2, HOMER, and the Bioconductor packages used for genomic interval and annotation handling.

----

-## Notes

-- Public examples in this repository intentionally use generic placeholders such as `sample1`, `sample2`, and `/path/to/...`.
-- For reproducibility, keep your final repository release synchronized with the exact script bundle used in the manuscript.